MSNYC/svelo/ROADMAP.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to help with any of these roadmap items.

 **Current Priorities:**
-1. Glossary system implementation
+1. ~~Glossary system implementation~~ ✅ Completed
-2. Cipher metadata and descriptions
+2. Cipher metadata and descriptions (in progress - security levels added)
 3. Additional classical cipher support
+4. Cryptanalysis tools (frequency analysis, IC calculator)
-4. Tutorial/learning mode
+5. Tutorial/learning mode

 **Help Wanted:**
 - Historical research on ciphers